I don’t know what exactly it was I typed to change it, but the seek bar in fullscreen became a very basic one:

-I did some prodding around in the Preferences (Editing tab.
+I did some prodding around in the Preferences () and discovered the resolution on the Editing tab.
 Unmark the Enable current line highlighting and click Close and the previous behaviour was restored:

 I’ve been both building a new test environment as well as rebuilding a number of computers recently.
 This has lead me to doing repeat installations of some of the software I use.
 This is something I have done many times in the past, but this time around I encountered an issue with Notepad++.

 Every time I started the application, it opened with the change.log.
 It didn’t matter if I closed the file, the next time I opended Notepad++, the change log was open again.
 If I deleted the file, then Notepad++ was throwing errors.